Full Speed Ahead for Science, Technology, Engineering, Art & Math

 The STEAM Academy at The John Carroll School provides opportunities for advanced students who have a strong interest and aptitude to explore different fields in science, technology, engineering, and mathematics.
 This program is by invitation only.

-The Academy equips participants with real-world skills and experience through a variety of college-preparatory, honors, and Advanced Placement coursework; and supports independent discovery and learning via internships and job shadowing.
+The Academy equips participants with real-world skills and experience through a variety of college-preparatory, honors, and Advanced Placement coursework; and supports independent discovery.

 A STEAM-related Senior Project is a graduation requirement and students who complete the Academy curriculum will earn a diploma with an Honors Distinction in STEAM.

 Incoming freshmen will be invited to apply to the STEAM Academy based on the following criteria:

 - High School Placement Test (HSPT) or John Carroll math placement test scores which place the student into Advanced or Honors Algebra II

 - Recommendation from eighth grade science or math teacher

 Invitations will be sent out in late December or early January.

 Admitted STEAM Academy students will take STEAM Centered Learning (SCL1) in freshman year and SCL2 in sophomore year to introduce various topics and fields of study within the five focus areas.
 Whenever possible, SCL courses will incorporate hands on projects.
 Upon completion of both SCL classes, STEAM Academy students can choose to take additional classes in a specific discipline for further study.
 Along with the basic John Carroll graduation requirements, STEAM students must have completed 4 credits each of Science and Math plus 3 full credits of STEAM electives by the end of their senior year.